NVIDIA/aistore/docs/s3cmd.md

  - /docs/s3cmd.md/
 ---

-While the preferred and recommended management client for AIStore is its own [CLI](/docs/cli.md), Amazon's [`s3cmd`](https://s3tools.org/s3cmd) client can also be used with AIStore, with certain minor limitations.
+While the preferred and recommended management client for AIStore is its own [CLI](/docs/cli.md), Amazon's [`s3cmd`](https://s3tools.org/s3cmd) client can also be used, with certain minor limitations.

 ## Table of Contents